rusq/slackdump/cmd/slackdump/internal/workspace/assets/list.md

-# Workspace List Command
+# Command: workspace list

-**List** allows to list Slack Workspaces, that you have previously authenticated in.
+The workspace list command displays the Slack workspaces you have previously authenticated.
 It supports several output formats:

-- full (default): outputs workspace names, filenames, and last modification.
+- **full** (default): Displays workspace names, filenames, and last modification dates.
-- bare: outputs just workspace names, with the current workspace marked with an asterisk.
+- **bare**: Displays only workspace names, with the current workspace marked by an asterisk.
-- all: outputs all information, including the team name and the user name for each workspace.
+- **all**: Displays all available information, including the team name and user name for each workspace.

-If the "all" listing is requested, Slackdump will interrogate the Slack API to get the team name and the user name for each workspace.
-This may take some time, as it involves multiple network requests, depending on your network speed and the number of workspaces.
+When the "all" format is selected, Slackdump will query the Slack API to retrieve the team name and user name for each workspace.
+This may take some time, depending on your network speed and the number of workspaces, as it involves multiple network requests.